HipByte/RubyMotion/android.md

-# RubyMotion for Android Beta Notes
+# RubyMotion for Android: Getting Started

 Thanks for taking the time to test the beta of RubyMotion for Android.